Farhad0-Alam/italklink/replit.md

-# Digital Business Card Preview Generator
+# 2TalkLink - Digital Business Card Platform

 ## Overview

-This is a React-based web application that generates digital business card previews as a lead magnet for 2TalkLink.
+This is a React-based web application that creates professional digital business cards for the 2TalkLink platform.
 Users can create professional digital business card previews in under 60 seconds using a comprehensive form builder with live preview functionality.
 The app supports multiple templates, QR code generation, PNG export, and link sharing capabilities.
 All user data remains client-side with no server storage requirements.

 ## User Preferences